-

 Blood, fingers and fixed

 My introduction to fixed gear riding came in the late 80s in a London where cycling had become my passion.
-I lived in a flat in Whitechapel, with two fellow cycle commuters; my then girlfriend had a father who ran Read more
+I lived in a flat in Whitechapel, with two fellow cycle commuters; my then girlfriend had a father who ran a bike shop in Yorkshire.
+I was fairly naive about many aspects of cycling, but… Read more

 -